thdotnet/azure-docs.pt-br/articles/storage/common/storage-auth-aad.md

 ## <a name="access-data-with-an-azure-ad-account"></a>Acessar dados com uma conta do AD do Azure

-Acesso aos dados de blob ou fila por meio do portal do Azure, PowerShell, ou a CLI do Azure pode ser autorizada usando a conta do usuário do Azure AD ou usando as teclas de acesso de conta (autenticação de chave compartilhada).
+Acesso aos dados de blob ou fila por meio do portal do Azure, PowerShell, ou a CLI do Azure pode ser autorizada usando a conta do usuário do Azure AD ou usando as teclas de acesso de conta (autorização de chave compartilhada).

 ### <a name="data-access-from-the-azure-portal"></a>Acesso a dados do portal do Azure